skutoroff/Infinitive-Carrier-HVAC-Enhanced/README.md

 Below is the RS-485 to TTL installation while running Buster:
 ![SK_RPi4_InfinitivePiholeHomeBridge](https://github.com/skutoroff/Infinitive-Carrier-HVAC-Enhanced/assets/7796742/19ddfaa0-1728-4202-bb1f-d3513628fa46)

-Below is the currently employed and trouble fee RS-485 to USB installation (used with both Buster, Bullseye, and Bookworm):
+Below is the currently employed and trouble fee RS-485 to USB installation (used with Buster, Bullseye, Bookworm, and Trixie):
 ![RPi4 - Pihole, Infinitive, HomeBridge](https://github.com/skutoroff/Infinitive-Carrier-HVAC-Enhanced/assets/7796742/815b2c45-3293-4887-b96b-e94e5250f19e)

 There is one use-case for the TTL interface.